hickmanw/jupyterhub/docs/source/reference/services.md

 with the Hub's REST API.
 A Service may perform a specific action or task.
 For example, the following tasks can each be a unique Service:

-- shutting down individuals' single user notebook servers that have been idle for some time
+- shutting down individuals' single-user servers that have been idle for some time
 - registering additional web servers which should use the Hub's authentication and be served behind the Hub's proxy.